Posted by Tony O’Shea, Funeral Planning & Life Insurance Expert

-In line with ensuring that your wishes are met, pre-planning your funeral allows you to have an input into what you would like to happen on the day.
-This can enable you to add in some very personal touches, which might mean an awful lot to the people who attend.
+In line with ensuring that your wishes are met, preplanning your funeral allows you to have a say about what you would like to happen on the day.
+This can enable you to add in some very personal touches, which might mean a lot to the people who attend.
 Personalisation at a funeral is becoming increasingly popular, so perhaps consider the many ways you could make a contribution.

 This is really an individual preference; some people may not wish to know what will be happening once they are gone.
-However, if you feel more comfortable being aware of what will happen, having discussions about your funeral will mean that you are fully informed about what the funeral arrangements will be once you have passed, and that you have a clear idea about how you will be remembered.
+However, if you feel more comfortable being aware of what will happen, having discussions about your funeral will mean that you are fully informed about your funeral arrangements once you have passed.
+You will also have a clear idea about how you will be remembered.

 Finally, by having a discussion now about your funeral wishes and getting it planned before you pass, you save a lot of work for your family after you have gone.
 The days after a loved one passes away are always incredibly hard no matter what the circumstances.
 Knowing that the final farewell has already been arranged – and has had your input into what is going to happen, can be an enormous comfort at a difficult time.